dret/HTML5-overview/README.md

 * [Frame Timing](http://www.w3.org/TR/frame-timing "This specification defines an interface to help web developers measure the performance of their applications by giving them access to frame performance data to facilitate smoothness (i.e. Frames per Second and Time to Frame) measurements.")
 * [Gamepad](http://www.w3.org/TR/gamepad "The Gamepad specification defines a low-level interface that represents gamepad devices.")
 * [Geofencing API](http://www.w3.org/TR/geofencing "This specification defines an API that lets webapps setup geographic boundaries around specific locations and then receive notifications when the hosting device enters or leaves those areas.") ([ED](https://w3c.github.io/geofencing-api/ "Editor's Draft"))
+* [HTML Accessibility API Mappings 1.0](http://www.w3.org/TR/html-aam-1.0 "HTML Accessibility API Mappings (HTML-AAM) defines how user agents map HTML 5.1 elements and attributes to platform accessibility application programming interfaces (APIs).
+It leverages and extends the Core Accessibility API Mappings 1.1 and the Accessible Name and Description: Computation and API Mappings 1.1 for use with the HTML 5.1 host language.
+Documenting these mappings promotes interoperable exposure of roles, states, properties, and events implemented by accessibility APIs and helps to ensure that this information appears in a manner consistent with author intent.")
 * [HTML Imports](http://www.w3.org/TR/html-imports "HTML Imports are a way to include and reuse HTML documents in other HTML documents.")
 * [High Resolution Time Level 2](http://www.w3.org/TR/hr-time-2 "This specification defines a JavaScript interface that provides the current time in sub-millisecond resolution and such that it is not subject to system clock skew or adjustments.")
 * [Identifiers for WebRTC's Statistics API](http://www.w3.org/TR/webrtcstats "This document defines a set of JavaScript APIs that allow access to the statistical information about a PeerConnection.")